A family find themselves terrorised by their eight-year-old son's imaginary friend.

 And finally, what do yo hope audiences will take away from Z?

 I hope they’re able to feel for the Parson’s.
 They’re a family dealing with multiple crises - most unexpected.
-There’s the fear of not doing right by your child, and wanting to do anything to not only protect them, but to help mold them into a good person.
+There’s the fear of not doing right by your child, and wanting to do anything to not only protect them, but to help mould them into a good person.
 Sometimes, when that doesn’t go as you want it to, there’s so much strength you can generate as a person to tackle any obstacle.
 Regardless of how real or unreal it is - just the sheer will of a parent is incredibly powerful.